3cqs-coder/SymBot/docs/README.md

 For all three operating systems, regularly monitor and audit login attempts and system logs to detect and respond to any suspicious activities promptly.
 Implementing intrusion detection systems and keeping abreast of security best practices will contribute to a more robust defense against potential threats.
 Regularly reviewing and updating these security measures will help maintain a secure and resilient server environment.

+#### Login attempt protection

+SymBot automatically protects its web login against password-guessing (brute-force) attempts.
+Failed logins are tracked per source IP address: after several consecutive failures from the same address within a short window, that address is temporarily blocked from attempting to log in at all — the password is not even checked while a block is in effect.
+A successful login immediately clears the record for that address.

+When enabled with Telegram (see [Telegram Setup](#telegram-setup)), SymBot notifies you of every login — successful or failed — and sends a distinct alert when an address crosses the threshold and is blocked, so an in-progress brute-force attempt is visible rather than silent.

+This protection is on by default and requires no configuration.
+The tracking is held in memory only, so it adds no files and resets if SymBot restarts.
+Sensible defaults apply (a handful of failures triggers a block of several minutes), and they can be tuned by adding an optional `security.login_throttle` block to your **app.json** configuration:

+- `max_failures` — consecutive failed logins from one address before it is blocked.
+Default is `5`.
+- `window_ms` — rolling time window, in milliseconds, over which failures are counted; older failures are forgiven so occasional typos never accumulate.
+Default is `900000` (15 minutes).
+- `block_ms` — how long, in milliseconds, an address stays blocked once the threshold is crossed.
+Default is `900000` (15 minutes).
+- `max_tracked_ips` — maximum number of addresses tracked at once, to bound memory under a distributed attack; oldest entries are evicted first.
+Default is `5000`.

+Note that this protects the SymBot login specifically.
+It complements — and does not replace — the operating-system and network measures described above, and any protection provided by a reverse proxy or firewall in front of SymBot.

 ## Reverse Proxy Setup

 A reverse proxy is a special type of web server that receives requests, forwards them to another web server somewhere else, receives a reply, and forwards the reply to the original requester.
 Although there are many reasons to use a reverse proxy, they are generally used to help increase performance, security, and reliability.
 Two popular open-source software packages that can act as a reverse proxy are [Apache](https://apache.org) and [NGINX](https://nginx.org).